A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Operator-splitting DG framework

-The continuity of $F(z_1)$ guarantees the existence of root $z_1^{n+1} \in [0, 1]$. \end{proof} In practice, this root can be efficiently located via the bisection method in every quadrature point.
-Then, the approximate volume fraction $z_{1,h}^{n+1}$ can be obtained via a $L^2$ projection.
+In practice, the root of $F(z_1)$ can be efficiently located via the bisection method at every quadrature point.
+Then, the approximate solution $z_1^{n+1}$ can be obtained via an $L^2$ projection.
+This completes the proof. \end{proof}

-To achieve higher temporal accuracy while maintaining the BP property, we propose an adaptive implicit strategy which hybrid backward Euler and SDIRK2 method \cite{alexander1977diagonally}.
-The expression as follows:
+When the second-order Strang splitting is employed, the temporal splitting error is $O(\Delta t^2)$.
+To ensure that the final numerical solution genuinely achieves an overall second-order (or higher) accuracy, the temporal discretization schemes for the subsystems \eqref{kappa} must also be at least second-order accurate \cite{leveque2002finite,toro2013riemann}.
+Otherwise, the global error may be dominated by the lower-order subsystem errors.
+To achieve higher temporal accuracy while maintaining the bound-preserving property, we propose an adaptive implicit strategy which hybridizes the backward Euler and SDIRK2 method \cite{alexander1977diagonally} as follows

 where $J= 1-\frac{\sqrt{2}}{2}$ is a constant.
 Specifically, the scheme initiates with a backward Euler scheme over a time step $J \Delta t_{\mathrm{im}}$, which strictly coincides with the first stage of the standard SDIRK2 method.
-Subsequently, if the explicitly extrapolated predictor $\tilde{z}_{\mathrm{pred}}$ falls within the physically meaningful interval $[0, 1]$, the algorithm proceeds with the second stage of SDIRK2 to maintain second-order accuracy; otherwise, it locally degenerates into a robust backward Euler scheme over the remaining $(1 - J) \Delta t_{\mathrm{im}}$ interval to strictly enforce the BP property.
-In the two stages in Eq. \eqref{adaptive_sdirk2}, we all use the method of bisection.
-The proof for the BP property of \eqref{adaptive_sdirk2} is similar to the proof of Theorem \ref{thm:implicit_solver}, so omitted.
+If the explicitly extrapolated predictor $\tilde{z}_{\mathrm{pred}}$ falls within the interval $(0, 1)$, the algorithm proceeds with the second stage of SDIRK2 to maintain second-order accuracy; otherwise, it locally degenerates into a robust backward Euler scheme over the remaining $(1 - J) \Delta t_{\mathrm{im}}$ interval to strictly enforce the bound-preserving property.
+For both stages in equation \eqref{adaptive_sdirk2}, we employ the bisection method.